SonjaCv/logistic-regression/README.md

 Because we have 10 classes theta will be matrix of paramethers for each class.

-After we have learned paramethers theta we can predict the class label for unlabeled data.
+After we have learned parameters theta we can predict the class label for unlabeled data.